govindKAG/python-workshop-/README.md

 # What is this?

-This is a small talk on what the core principles of python, presented through some examples.
+This is a small talk on the core principles of python, presented through some examples.

 # Geeky details